Master of Arts in Rehabilitation Counseling

 • Expectations for Academic and Professional Performance

-3. Relevant experiences in life, work, and/or schooling;
+• Relevant experiences in life, work, and/or schooling related to rehabilitation counseling

-4. Your goals and interests that demonstrate and illustrate your personal value system;
+• Your goals and interests that demonstrate and illustrate your personal value system as it relates to equity, social justice, and/or access

 If you earned your bachelor’s degree outside the US or Canada, review our English Language Proficiency, Transcripts, and Credential Evaluation.